pmamico/teanotes/docs/blog/posts/golden_steed_eyebrow.md

 It was a rainy day with golden sunshine as I walked along Váci street after a long day at work.
 Not only the sunshine, but my tea today was also golden.
-The _Golden steed eyebrow_ is a summer harvested and heavily fermented tea from the Wuyi mountains.
+The _Golden steed eyebrow_ is a summer harvested and heavily fermented tea
+from the Wuyi mountains.
 The cloudy infusion has the luscious aroma of autumn leaves along with mellow dark cocoa flavours.
+What surprised me a lot was that I discovered a lot of citrusy and rosé-like flavors in it.

 <img src="/img/wheel/golden_steed_eyebrow.svg" width="70%"></img>